-If you're bringing a commercial vessel into New Zealand, you need to meet certain rules around biofouling.
+If you're bringing a commercial vessel into New Zealand, you need to meet the requirements of the Craft Risk Management Standard (CRMS) for Biofouling.
 Find out the requirements and how to meet them.

 What are commercial vessels?

-Commercial vessels generally move at medium to high speeds and aren't likely to be stationary for long periods of time (aren't long-stay vessels).
+Commercial vessels generally move at medium to high speeds and aren't likely to be stationary for long periods of time.

 - commercial cargo vessels